Welcome, creative thinkers!

 However, the heads are firmly screwed on with traditional eCommerce platforms.
 Thus, the front-end and back-end are tightly integrated and have a predetermined structure.

-Before headless entered the picture, traditional ecommerce models were largely based on a monolithic strategy that worked for businesses and was well-established.
+Before headless commerce software entered the picture, traditional ecommerce models were largely based on a monolithic strategy that worked for businesses and was well-established.

-Larger businesses with more extensive IT and development teams and a DIY mentality are more likely to adopt headless commerce.
+Larger businesses with more extensive IT and development teams and a DIY mentality are more likely to adopt headless ecommerce Software.
 Was it not?

 Businesses can benefit from a front end level of flexibility that is unmatched thanks to headless models.